July 2021 – June 2022

 The project involves spreading a natural and abundant mineral, olivine, onto coastal areas.
 There, wave action speeds up the carbon dioxide capture process while de-acidifying the ocean.
 Project Vesta’s approach dramatically accelerates the carbonate-silicate cycle, an ancient natural process.
 Thirty years of scientific research has demonstrated that this works and has provided strong evidence that it is a highly affordable and scalable solution.

 While a promising and exciting new science, it is essential that this natural climate solution is done in a way which both listens sensitively to local communities and ensures openness to their involvement in the process.
-Lestari is supporting Vesta by organizing social science research to gain an understanding of the local attitudes, perceptions and behaviours related to the project and the climate emergency.
+Lestari supported Vesta by organizing social science research to gain an understanding of the local attitudes, perceptions and behaviours related to the project and the climate emergency.
 This includes designing baseline surveys and exploratory qualitative research and helping to develop an education and outreach programme to support the communities involved.